MikaelEpelbaum/au10tix/README.md

 I have used the requests and the json libraries in this repo.
 I have created a configuration file where you can find the parameters for the given repository you can change it to a new repository if desired.

+the methods and there call are ordered in the same way according to the scenarios in the word file.